wolfSSL/documentation/wolfSSL/src/chapter02.md

 #### WOLFSSL_SP_SMALL

-If using SP math this will use smaller versions of the code.
+If using SP math this will use smaller versions of the code and avoid large stack variables.

 #### WOLFSSL_SP_MATH

-Enable only SP math to reduce code size.
+Enable only SP math and algorithms.
 Eliminates big integer math code such as normal (`integer.c`) or fast (`tfm.c`).
 Restricts key sizes and curves to only ones supported by SP.

+#### WOLFSSL_SP_NO_MALLOC

+In the SP code, always use stack, no heap XMALLOC/XFREE calls are made.

+#### WOLFSSL_SP_NO_DYN_STACK

+Disable use of dynamic stack items.
+Used with small code size and not small stack.

+#### WOLFSSL_SP_FAST_MODEXP

+Allow fast mod_exp with small C code.

 ### Increasing Performance